Microsoft Defender vs. Avast 2026: Is It Worth Upgrading the Free Windows Antivirus?

 Microsoft Defender Antivirus: Free antivirus solution included with Windows.
 Windows Security offers real-time protection, ransomware protection, network protection, and even parental controls.

 Microsoft 365 Personal: Use on up to five devices, 1 TB cloud storage, productivity apps with Microsoft Copilot, email, ID security, and data security.
-Also offers ID theft monitoring and insurance, and includes Microsoft Defender advanced security features like anti-phishing technology.
+Also offers ID theft monitoring and insurance, and includes Microsoft Defender advanced security features, such as anti-phishing technology.

 Microsoft 365 Family: Use on up to five devices, 6 TB cloud storage, productivity apps with Microsoft Copilot, email, ID security, and data security.
-Also offers ID theft monitoring and insurance, and includes Microsoft Defender advanced security features like anti-phishing technology.
+Also offers ID theft monitoring and insurance, and includes Microsoft Defender advanced security features, such as anti-phishing technology.

 Avast plans

-Avast One Basic: This free plan includes antivirus, ransomware protection, email protection, a 5 GB a week VPN, tracking protection, data breach searches, and a privacy advisor.
+Avast One Basic: This free plan includes antivirus, ransomware protection, email protection, a VPN with 5 GB of data per week, tracking protection, data breach searches, and a privacy advisor.

 Avast One Silver: Everything in Basic plus scam protection, unlimited data on the VPN, streaming support with your VPN, and performance-enhancement tools.